jianyucai/computer_graphics_homework/hw3_seamless_cloning/readme.md

 ## Dependency
 **QT 5.7.1** is used for compiling and running this program.

-**Eigen** is used for solving linear equations, it is already included in the project (./Eigen)
+**Eigen** is used for solving linear equations, it is already included in the project (./Eigen).
+Sparse Matrix is used in this project.

 ## Experiment
 For the limitation in time, I only realized selecting cloned zone with rectangles.

-Besides, the pre-processing part of images take most of the time, this part canbe optimized.
+The computation in seamless cloning can be devided into 3 states.

+1. compute the divergence of selected zone when copy button is clicked.
+2. fill in the parameter matrix A and vector b when paste button is clicked.
+3. solve the linear equations when clone button is clicked.

+I initially chose to compute all those stages at one time when clone button is clicked, which is stupid.
+But I have no deisre to modify the code.
+Just mark here to illustrtate that I know this stuff.

-The experiment is the same in Image Cloning part of paper [1].
+The experiment result is the same in Image Cloning part of paper [1].

 ## Reference
 [1] *Poisson Image Editing, Microsoft Search UK*